prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ---
 id: install-with-script
-title: "Quickstart: Run a node and (optionally) stake ETH using Prysm (JWT)"
+title: "Quickstart: Run a node and (optionally) stake ETH using Prysm"
-sidebar_label: "Quickstart: Run a node (JWT)"
+sidebar_label: "Quickstart: Run a node"
 ---

 import Tabs from '@theme/Tabs';